How Much Does a House Rewire Cost?

 How Much Do Electricians Charge to Rewire a House?

-To rewire a three-bedroom semi-detached home, an electrician will offer you a quote at around £750 to £1050, while a four-bedroom detached home could range from £875 to £1350 or more.
+To rewire a three-bedroom semi-detached home, an electrician will offer you a quote at around £750 to £1050, while a four-bedroom detached home could cost £1350 or more.

-Rewiring a house cost may also include other tradesmen costs including the price to hire a carpet fitter to relay your carpet if the floor has been lifted up to rip out the old wiring, which will cost around £100 per day.
+- You may need to hire a carpet fitter to relay your carpet if the floor has been lifted up to rip out the old wiring underneath.
+This will cost around £100 per day.

 How Long Does It Take to Rewire a House?

-Rewiring can be quite an extensive job which can take up a lot of time, although the duration will again depend on the size and type of your home and the condition of your wiring.
+Rewiring a house can be quite an extensive job and take a lot of time.
+But again, the duration will depend on the type and size of your home and the condition of your wiring.

-If the wiring is in a significantly bad condition, then more safety measures must be put in place in order to protect the electrician from harming themselves when removing the wiring.
+If the wiring is in a significantly bad condition, then more safety measures will need to be put in place to protect the electrician from harming themselves when removing the wiring.

 The time frame to rewire a one-bedroom flat is around 4 days, while a two-bedroom terraced house could take up to 5 days to complete.